nodonut6311/ChildLabour-Migration-Analytics/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-*A data-driven exploration of the links between migration, education, and child labour, using household and child-level survey dat.*
+*A data-driven exploration of the links between migration, education, and child labour, using household and child-level survey data.*

 ---